thmolena/A-simple-website/README.md

-# Lovely-website
+# Simple website
-This is just a lovely website.
+This is just a simple website.

 # What's next?
-Create the website where users can customize their own lovely (and simple) websites.
+Create the website where users can customize their own simple websites.